davs3275/sbs/med/collier.md

-that share of honour which they seemed to desire, and did not put them off from time to time with promises and excuses, because they were yet but young that I had the happiness of being acquainted with Apollonius, Rusticus, and Maximus ; that I have a clear idea of the life in accordance with nature, and the impression frequently refreshed : so that, considering the extraordinary assistance and directions of the gods, it is impossible for me to miss the road of nature unless by refusing to be guided by the dictates and almost sensible inspirations of heaven.
-It is by their favour that my constitution has held out so well, under a life of fatigue and business ; that I never had to do with Benedicta or Theodotus ; and, when I fell into some fits of love, I was soon cured ; that when I fell out with Rusticus, as it frequently happened, I was not transported into any act of violence ; that I had the satisfaction of my mother's life and company a considerable while, though she was destined to die young; that when I was willing to relieve the necessities of others, I was never told that the
+that share of honour which they seemed to desire, and did not put them off from time to time with promises and excuses, because they were yet but young that I had the happiness of being acquainted with Apollonius, Rusticus, and Maximus; that I have a clear idea of the life in accordance with nature, and the impression frequently refreshed : so that, considering the extraordinary assistance and directions of the gods, it is impossible for me to miss the road of nature unless by refusing to be guided by the dictates and almost sensible inspirations of heaven.
+It is by their favour that my constitution has held out so well, under a life of fatigue and business; that I never had to do with Benedicta or Theodotus; and, when I fell into some fits of love, I was soon cured; that when I fell out with Rusticus, as it frequently happened, I was not transported into any act of violence; that I had the satisfaction of my mother's life and company a considerable while, though she was destined to die young; that when I was willing to relieve the necessities of others, I was never told that the